SOULTWARE/.github/profile/README.md

 # ![CodeX computing](https://user-images.githubusercontent.com/25227022/183262802-895c0a36-cd4d-46ec-a2ab-bf70b9b6010c.png)

 #### This is the home of CodeX computing.
-Here you will find all sort of open sorce projects, and more.
+Here you will find all sorts of open sorce projects, and more.
-### We Build the future
+### Let's Build the future of the Web

 <!--